hatoo/rene/README.md

 `out.png` will be produced.

-## OptiX Denoiser
+## Denoiser

-Rene has built-in OptiX Denoiser if you enable "optix-denoiser" feature.
+Rene has built-in OptiX or Oidn Denoiser if you enable "optix-denoiser" or "oidn-denoiser" feature.

+You can denoise images using Optix Denoiser by "--denoiser=Optix" flag.

-You can denoise images by "--optix-denoiser" flag.
+You can denoise images using Oidn Denoiser by "--denoiser=Oidn" flag.

 # Examples